 Self-directed IRAs have been around for a long time, and their increasing popularity has grown over time, especially among those who like a lot more control of their financial future.
 A self-directed IRA provides diversification of assets for everyone from the average Joe to investors looking to expand beyond stocks, bonds and treasuries.

-A self-directed IRA involves a custodian holding your money in the account and making investments for you in assets like real estate, private placements and precious metals, based on your directive.
-Self-directed accounts put more responsibility on you, meaning you have to understand all the rules governing any particular investment and the tax implications.
-You’ll also have to do your own due diligence when choosing investments.
+A self-directed individual retirement account (IRA) requires a custodian to hold your retirement money in the account and make investments for you in alternative assets like real estate, precious metals and private placements at your request.
+Self-directed accounts require more responsibility from you, meaning you have to understand all the rules governing any particular investment and the tax implications and you are responsible for your own due diligence when selecting investments.

 Traditional Self-Directed IRAs